The pancreas can be damaged if its digestive enzymes attack it before the enzymes are released into the duodenum.

 The patient lies on a table, and a technician moves a small device that makes sounds on the abdomen.
 The sound waves bounce off the organs, and the echoes make an image ( sonogram ) on a video screen.

 The sound waves allow the doctor to see the pancreas, gallbladder, liver, other nearby organs, and any gallstones present.

 Treatment for acute pancreatitis includes intravenous fluids, pain relief, and general supportive care.
 Patients are often admitted to the hospital for this treatment.

 Treatment of chronic pancreatitis

-Treatment includes pain management, the use of digestive enzymes for poor digestion and the control of diabetes, if necessary.
+Treatment includes pain management, digestive enzymes for poor digestion, and the control of diabetes, if necessary.

 Prevention of pancreas disorder